EddyVerbruggen/cordova-plugin-3dtouch/README.md

 ## 4. Usage

-Check the [demo code](demo/index.html) for all the tricks in the book!
+Check the [demo code](demo/index.html) for all the tricks in the book, or read on for some copy-pasteable samples.

 Make sure to wait for `deviceready` before using any of these functions.